Arts and Culture

 Interlochen Center for the Arts

-Artists, organizations, businesses, and others in the creative sector attended the 2018 NW MI Arts & Culture Summin on May 9, at Interlochen Center for the Arts.
-Click here for resources from the event (soon to come).
+Artists, organizations, businesses, and others in the creative sector are invited to attend the 2019 NW MI Arts & Culture Summit on Thursday, May 9, at Interlochen Center for the Arts.
+Click here for more information and registration.

 A Framework for Arts and Culture in Northwest Michigan